 Are we there yet?
 Days 3 - 7

 Within an hour’s drive of Limerick City’s bright lights is Europe’s finest cultural playground.
 On our doorstep there is an unrivalled collection of Ireland’s best tourist attractions.
-Long before little voices from the backseat of the car can ask ‘are we there yet?’ - the colossal Cliffs of Moher, the magnificent Rock of Cashel, the mysterious Burren National Park, wild Loop Head, Bunratty Castle with its fairy-tale folk park and of course; Doolin, the gateway to the Aran Islands - will appear on the windscreen.
+Long before little voices from the backseat of the car can ask ‘are we there yet?’ the colossal Cliffs of Moher, the magnificent Rock of Cashel, the mysterious Burren National Park, wild Loop Head, Bunratty Castle with its fairy-tale folk park and of course Doolin, the gateway to the Aran Islands, will appear through the windscreen.